web3index/web3index-org/README.md

 }
 ```

-Finally, add a `usage` property to the registry that points to your endpoint.
+Once this endpoint is available add your project to the registry [registry file](./registry.json), and include a `usage` field that points to your endpoint.

 ## Submiting a Project